This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Summer is always upon us in Texas' Rio Grande Valley.
 We find this dish tastes good year 'round.

-Seared Scallops with Beer and Chorizo
+Mexican Scallops with Chorizo and Beer

 Ingredients